 (a) Polychlorinated biphenyls.

-(b) Detergents and fertilizers containing phosphate anion.
+(b) Detergents and fertilisers containing phosphate anion.

 (c) Heavy metals present in mining waste.